sajswl/encryptonize-core/documentation/api/api-v2.md

 |------------|----------|---------------------|
 | `user_ids` | []string | An array of userIDs |

-## `storage.AddPermissionRequest`
+## `authz.AddPermissionRequest`
-The structure used as an argument for an `storage.AddPermission` request.
+The structure used as an argument for an `authz.AddPermission` request.
 It contains the ID of the Object the client wishes to add permissions to and the User ID of the user to be added to the access list.
 Requires the scope `OBJECTPERMISSIONS`.